byExist/queues/README.md

 - Fast Enqueue/Dequeue operations using a circular buffer
 - Automatically grows capacity when needed
 - Can be cleared and reused
-- Provides a queue copy function
+- Provides a queue clone function
 - Supports iteration over values using iter.Seq

 ## Installation